MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeServer/mailflow/failed-to-process-message-due-to-transient-exception.md

 ---
-title: '"Failed to process message due to a transient exception" error in message tracking logs'
+title: Failed to process message due to a transient exception error in message tracking logs
 description: Works around an issue in which Exchange Server logs an error message when you send an email message that has an attachment.
 author: cloud-writer
 ms.author: meerak